oVirt/ocp-lab-setup/README.md

 ## Design
 oVirt setup with VMs running OCP cluster using isolated networks
 - 1 physical host installed with oVirt Engine, hosting dnsmasq for OCP network, routing to external networks, hosting NFS for VM initialization
 - n-1 physical hosts installed as oVirt hosts, using vdsm-hook-localdisk for local storage.
 Storage is initialized when VM starts on a host for the first time, then it's reused.
-VMs need to be pinned to their original host.
+VMs are also pinned on their first power on via a vdsm-hook call back to API.
 - OCP "baremetal" network running dnsmasq, routed through the engine host to public
 - OCP "provisioning" network for PXE baremetal provisioning